The Discovery of the Child: The first "Children's House"

 Montessori began to shift her attention from "retarded children" to the normal ones.
-Initially she enrolled in the faculty of phylosophy in order to deepen her knowledge in the field of pedagogy.
+Initially she enrolled in the faculty of philosophy in order to deepen her knowledge in the field of pedagogy.
 As early as 1907, Montessori had the opportunity to employ her teaching methods directly with normal children.
 Previously, while working at the mental hospital, she started to realized that this method could also be effectively used on normal children.
 At the end of 1906, the director of the Istituto dei Beni Stabili di Roma gave her the task of directing the creation of kindergartens in the San Lorenzo (Rome) neighborhood, an area for poors and with degraded living conditions that the Istituto wanted to improve through urban redevelopment and also from a social point of view.
 Starting in this area kindergartens, which for the occasion were called "Children's Houses" to underline that it was a "school in the house" experiment, was meant for the social elevation of the people.
 Their social status was low and many of them lived on "casual" jobs or they were unemployed.

 Ever since that time, the title "Children's House" (Casa dei Bambini) was used by Montessori to denote kindergartens that properly employed the system she had devised.

 In the following years and also after the death of Montessori herself, Children's Houses spread in Italy and abroad, also thanks to the intense promotional activity carried out by Montessori itself, through travels, debates and conferences.
 This favored its spread even in India.